AVAILABLE ON DVD

 Baron Victor Frankenstein has been sentenced to death, but as he approaches the gallows, the priest to whom he had told his story is beheaded and buried in his place with the aid of a hunchback called Karl.
 Three years later, Frankenstein, now going by the name of Dr. Stein, has become a successful physician in Carlsbruck, catering to the wealthy while also attending to the poor in a paupers’ hospital.
 Dr. Hans Kleve, a junior member of the medical council, recognises him and blackmails him into allowing him to become his apprentice.
 Together with Karl, Frankenstein and Kleve continue with the Baron’s experiment: transplanting a living brain into a new body – one that isn’t a crude, cobbled-together monster.
 The deformed Karl is more than willing to volunteer his brain, thereby gaining a new, healthy body….

 Cushing is just fabulous with all the little nuances he puts into his character, though this actor is usually just so fascinating to watch anyway with his often improvised use of mannerisms and props.
-The viewer really understands how Frankenstein genuinely believes he is doing good and thinks that his more questionable acts are for the common good.
+The viewer really understands how Frankenstein genuinely believes he is doing good and thinks that his more questionable acts are totally justifiable.
 In a film with rather less Hammer glamour than usual, Eunice Gayson, Bond’s English girlfriend Sylvia Trench in the first two James Bond films, makes an impression but any potential developments involving her character are thrown away and she then just totally disappears from the narrative.
 The Quatermass Experiment’s Richard Wordsworth is enjoyably amusing as an assistant whose eyes and ears work better than Frankenstein thinks.
 Leonard Salzedo replaced James Bernard on score duties and his music is a bit uninspired.
-There are a few exciting and atmospheric moments, but nothing memorable and sometimes the score just seems to meander along with little structure.
-The Revenge Of Frankenstein has a lot to recommend it and is an especially good example of how a Hammer film can have some intelligence, but it doesn’t entirely come off and forgets to provide enough scares.
+There are a few exciting and atmospheric moments in the score, but nothing memorable and sometimes the music just seems to meander along with little structure.
+The Revenge Of Frankenstein does have a lot to recommend it and is an especially good example of how a Hammer film can have some intelligence, but it doesn’t entirely come off and forgets to provide enough scares.
 Hammer would indeed better their first Frankenstein picture, but not with this one.
 That would come much later.